scart97/thunder-speech/docs/Ultimate guide.md

 * It can store additional metadata as necessary

 In this format, each of the train/validation/test splits has one file containing the metadata.
-It has the extension `.json`, and contains one json in each line, with the relevant data to one example:
+It has the extension `.json`, and contains one json in each line with the relevant data to one example, following the [Json lines](https://jsonlines.org/) format:

 ```
 {"audio_filepath": "commonvoice/pt/train/22026127.mp3", "duration": 4.32, "text": "Quatro"}